-A total of 16 miRNA were included as input forindependent practice association.
+A total of 16 miRNA were included as input for independent practice association.
 To ensure reliability and relevance of results, we specifically extracted pathways that were experimentally confirmed in human studies, considering only those with P < 0.05.

 Table 3 Molecular pathways of non-alcoholic fatty liver disease-associated miRNA in teen-longitudinal assessment of bariatric surgery participants